 Assuming Gustafson’s recollections are correct, Boulder’s beloved mountain marmot a 90% success rate.
 In this, Freddy far surpasses Phil, and is perhaps the most accurate ground-dwelling mammal in all of America.***

 Freddy’s secret is simple.
 Winter weather in Colorado is typically predictable in that our snowiest months come in the spring.
 And with over 300 days of sun a year, Feb.
 2 is usually clear and bright: prime shadow-casting conditions.

 “The majority of the times that I remember,” Gustafson said, “it’s always been sunny.”

 This year’s festivities will look a little different for both Freddy and Phil.
 They will have to make their prognostications sans a live crowd, an important safety measure during COVID.
 Phil will do his divining before a cadre of cardboard cutouts; Freddy will be surrounded by intimate friends and family only.
 Both will be attended by camera crews.

 Neither rodent has been ruffled by the friendly competition between them, handlers said.
 Least of all Phil.

-“If you’re the queen of England,” said Lundy, “you don’t get upset if someone else calls themselves queen.
+Said Lundy, “If you’re the queen of England, you don’t get upset if someone else calls themselves queen.
 You know you’re the queen.”

-Plus, Lundy adds, while Freddy’s hunches are confined to Colorado, Phil’s is a global one.
+Plus, Lundy adds, while Freddy’s hunches are confined to Colorado, Phil’s are global.
 In other words, it’s always spring somewhere.